322Dainji/FitnessClassBookingSystem/README.md

 ## Overview

-A comprehensive fitness class booking system with instructor assignments, user profiles, booking management, and AI-powered workout generation.
-This Django REST Framework application provides a complete solution for fitness studios to manage classes, instructors, and member bookings with email confirmations.
+A fitness class booking system with instructor assignments, user profiles, booking management, and AI-powered workout generation.
+This Django REST Framework application provides a solution for fitness studios to manage classes, instructors, and member bookings with confirmations.

 ## Features